turingschool/frontend-mod-1-prework/section3/README.md

 🎬 Watch [this video](https://www.youtube.com/watch?v=s9wW2PpJsmQ) to hear an explanation and see someone write a `for` loop!
 Remember, when you see `let`, pretend it is `var`.
 You will learn the differences between those, at a very deep level, in Mod 2.

-> 👩🏻‍💻 PAUSE here, and complete the exercises in `loops.js`
+> X 👩🏻‍💻 PAUSE here, and complete the exercises in `loops.js`

 ### For Loop and Arrays